 Our northeast addictions treatment center is designed to meet our patient’s specific needs to achieve their goals and relinquish dependency on certain substances.
 Specialists will address obstacles like relationship problems, emotional and physical issues, and spiritual matters affecting a patient’s individual growth.
 The first step is to admit that they are powerless over their addiction and accept responsibility for their actions.
 Realization allows the belief that a person can focus on hope for a life that is addiction free.
 Also, recognizing that professional support is beneficial and crucial for recovery reminds a person that they are not alone during the process.

 Our team understands that every person’s addiction is related to the amount and duration of the use of the drug.
 We know that the process may be painful and more difficult for others, but the 12-step plan is an excellent option to achieve sobriety.
 If necessary, certain factors of the model may be addressed and altered to fit the individual’s needs better.
-Achievement of self-acceptance and awareness is a major priority during the program offered at Clearbrook Treatment Center.
+Achievement of self-acceptance and awareness is a major priority during our 12-step addiction treatment program in Massachusetts.
 New lessons and skills will be learned during the journey to maintain sobriety.

 The 12-step method benefits those fighting all types of substance abuse, not just those fighting alcoholism.
-Our nationwide drug and alcohol treatment centers even offer online 12-step meetings as a necessary form of care for patients.
+Our Massachusetts drug rehab even offers online 12-step meetings as a necessary form of care for patients.
 Our Clearbrook staff knows that safety is a priority, and we desire to educate our patients on clever and efficient ways to stay safe from home.
-Here are the first three steps of the program:

 - Admitting you’re powerless over your addiction